The Ultimate Guide To Healing With Reiki Symbols

 What they actually do is just to help you get in touch with your spiritual side – where everything is possible.

+In the spiritual world, there are no limits to what can be achieved.
 A person without a higher connection would have a hard time accessing these possibilities

 How long do you hold a reiki symbol?